okeeffed/cheat-sheets/GraphQL/GraphQL.md

 So one gotcha we run into with the `graphql()()` wrapper is that we need an `id`.

 The problem is that GraphQL makes fetch queries automatically, as opposed to mutations.

+With GraphQL React-Apollo, we can do the following: